 Neutrophils are a type of white blood cell.
 Your bone marrow creates these cells.
 They then travel in your bloodstream and move to areas of infection where they ingest and then neutralize the offending bacteria.

 Symptoms of Neutropenia

 Neutropenia itself often doesn't cause symptoms.
 In some cases, people only learn they have neutropenia when they have a blood test for an unrelated reason.
-But people may have other symptoms from infection or the underlying problem causing the neutropenia.
+It is most commonly seen--and even expected--as a result of chemotherapy used to treat cancer.
+But some people may have other symptoms from infection or the underlying problem causing the neutropenia.